 Fencing and How to Handle Node Failure

-Fencing is a vital mechanism, particularly in high-availability (HA) cluster configurations, for safeguarding cluster resources and ensuring data integrity.
+Fencing is a vital mechanism that safeguards cluster resources and ensures data integrity.
 It works by isolating an unresponsive or failed node.
 This process is crucial to prevent the "split-brain" scenario, which occurs when multiple nodes try to write to shared storage simultaneously, inevitably leading to data corruption.

 This lab demonstrates the capabilities of the Node Health Check Operator and the Self Node Remediation Operator.
 You will simulate a node failure to observe the virtual machine migration process and subsequent node recovery.